-Scotland is committed to addressing climate change by achieving net zero carbon emissions by 2045 or sooner.
+Scotland is committed to addressing the climate emergency, which includes achieving net zero carbon emissions by 2045 or sooner.

 This means that by 2045, Scotland intends to add no more carbon into the atmosphere than the amount we are removing.